vvzen/open-pipe/ROADMAP.md

 > First implementation of the libs in d563632

 > Expose the functionality in a CLI.
 Done in b5de2ff

+#### Implement support for setting OCIO env var

+Just like we automatically set the `OPENPIPE_CONFIG_PATH` when users do a `op go some_dir`, we should allow `op go` to set other useful env var, like the `OCIO` one for targeting custom OCIO configs.

+To make the mechanism generic, the logic for setting this path should be customizable (via hooks), with a default implementation provided.

+> Implemented in d2d6912 by letting the user define a `env_vars.py` file that prints to stdout the vars they want to set on each go.

 # TODO